 Written by Andrea Clares

-We live in a world where people are constantly being bombarded with extreme health messages, contradictory dietary approaches, fitness apps, health foods and supplement miracles which portray health as a quick fix and something to be earned.
-It isn't surprising many people are feeling confused and overwhelmed over what they should eat and what's problematic, is when an emotional response towards food and health develops and leads to extreme and destructive behaviours.
+We live in a world where we are constantly bombarded with extreme health messages, contradictory dietary advice, fitness apps, health foods and miracle supplements.
+The marketing of the wellness industry portrays health as a "quick fix" and something that can be bought or earned.
+It isn't surprising that many people are feeling confused and overwhelmed with what they should or should not eat.
+What is problematic, is when an emotional response towards food and health develops, leading to extreme and destructive behaviours.

 Orthorexia was coined by Stephen Bratman and is characterised by an unhealthy obsession with eating correctly and clean.
-People with Orthorexia are unable to detach from a set of rigid and restrictive rules which dictate what they can and cannot eat in an attempt to purify/detox their body.
-People with this condition will scrutinise the quality of each and every food they buy, how it's prepared and cooked.
+People with orthorexia are unable to detach from a set of rigid and restrictive rules which dictate what they can and cannot eat in an attempt to "purify" or "detox" their body.
+People with this condition will scrutinise the quality of each and every food they buy, how it is prepared and the way it is cooked.

 People suffering from orthorexia are often applauded and complimented by their peers for their disciplined and constant effort at sticking to and never failing at their good health habits - a social response to be expected in a society obsessed with health and dieting.
 It has almost become a new level of normal.
 The following are some red flags which can help recognise when healthy eating has been taken to the extreme and become a risk for physical and mental health:

 Eliminating entire food groups or foods (e.g. carbohydrates, sugar, fat, gluten or dairy), in an attempt to make the diet healthy

 Obsession with eating in a healthy way which may interfere with other aspects of life e.g. Relationships

 Spending a long time reading food labels, grocery shopping and meal prepping

 Avoiding social events involving food to prevent breaking dietary rules

 Feelings of guilt, anxiety or low mood, especially about eating “clean” foods